zhaomh1998/mosquitto/www/pages/documentation/dynamic-security.md

 #### ACL pattern substitution

-The `publishClientSend` and `publishClientReceive` ACL types can make use of pattern substitution.
+The `publishClientSend`, `publishClientReceive`, `subscribePattern`, and `unsubscribePattern` ACL types can make use of pattern substitution.
 This means that the strings `%c` and `%u` will be replaced with the client id and username of the client being checked, respectively.
 The pattern strings must be the only item in that level of hierarchy, so the ACL `topic/%count` will not be considered as a pattern.

 For example, with an ACL of `room/%c/temperature`, a client connecting with client id `kitchen` would be allowed to use the topic